Kidapt/kidaptive-sdk-js/README.md

 When the SDK is configured to tier 3 or greater, any of the ability estimates for the learner that have standard deviations below 0.65 will be reset to the value 0.65 when calling startTrial.
 The timestamps for those ability estimates will also be updated to the new trial time.

-This function is called from [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) when the SDK is configured to at least tier 1.
+This function is automatically called from [KidaptiveSdk.learnerManager.selectActiveLearner()](#kidaptivesdklearnermanagerselectactivelearnerproviderlearneridstring) for all SDK tiers.

 ```javascript
 KidaptiveSdk.learnerManager.startTrial().then(function() {